awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 # Configuring your AWS account<a name="query-editor-v2-getting-started"></a>

 When you choose the query editor v2 from the Amazon Redshift console, a new tab in your browser opens with the query editor v2 interface\.
-With the proper permissions, you can access data in an Amazon Redshift cluster owned by your AWS account that is in the current AWS Region\.
+With the proper permissions, you can access data in an Amazon Redshift cluster or workgroup owned by your AWS account that is in the current AWS Region\.

 The first time an administrator configures query editor v2 for your AWS account, they choose the AWS KMS key that is used to encrypt query editor v2 resources\.
 By default, an AWS owned key is used to encrypt resources\.
 Or an administrator can use a customer managed key by choosing the Amazon Resource Name \(ARN\) for the key in the configuration page\.
 After configuring an account, AWS KMS encryption settings can't be changed\.